Cult Wines Launches New Investment Platform That Makes Investing in Fine Wine More Accessible and Enriching

 "Many producers are reviewing their business models in light of new technologies, global reach and a customer first approach," noted Patrick Thornton-Smith, Chief Experience Officer.
 "Cult Wines is mirroring these practices in our approach to contribute to the continued evolution of the fine wine industry as well as broaden the audience around the world.
 We aim to actively increase the opportunity to experience the world's finest leading wine brands in a tangible way.
 Wine is inherently enjoyable, investing in it should be too."

-Leveraging the network of relationships and community established over the years, clients will benefit from access to private vintage releases, experiences with renowned chefs and bespoke trips to prestigious estates among other money-can't-buy benefits.
-A core component of the CX programme will be introducing clients to producer's unique histories, terroirs, and values.
+Leveraging the network of relationships and community established over the years, clients will benefit from access to private vintage releases, experiences with renowned chefs to explore food and wine pairings and bespoke trips to prestigious estates among other money-can't-buy benefits.
+A core component of the CX programme will be introducing clients to producer's unique histories, terroirs, values and of course, wines to drink, collect and enjoy.

 "At Cult Wines, we passionately believe that an investment in wine benefits you more richly than traditional – or even other alternative – investments.
 We know our customers love wine, so it was a natural extension to take our community on a journey of wine discovery, connecting them with like-minded wine enthusiasts and providing a plenitude of exclusive experiences," continued Tiwari.